 Shared hosting is just that – you share a remote server with a whole number of other businesses, sharing the same resources, like memory and CPU.
 It tends to be a cheap option, because hosting companies often cram as many businesses onto each server as they can get away with.

 While tiny hosting bills might seem great for growing agencies, they do come with downsides.
 If any of the total strangers sharing your server start to dominate its resources, that can slow your websites down massively.
-And if any of them have a security breach that gets them blacklisted, your sites could be too – dramatically compromising search rankings for you and your clients.
+And if any of them have a security breach that gets them blocked, your sites could be too – dramatically compromising search rankings for you and your clients.

 Ok, so cloud hosting is one of those vague terms that we’ve all heard, but most people can’t quite pin down.
 At Nimbus, when we talk about cloud hosting, what we actually mean is cloud VPS hosting, with the VPS bit standing for virtual private server.
 Yes, it’s a bit of a mouthful, and that’s why we tend to just call it cloud hosting.
 No actual clouds involved.